qojulia/QuantumCumulants.jl/docs/src/examples/filter-cavity_indexed.md

 # Laser with Filter Cavities

 An intuitive and straightforward approach to calculate the spectrum of a laser is to filter the emitted light.
-We can do this by coupling filter cavities with different detunings to the main cavity and observe the photon number in the 'filters', see for example [K. Debnath et al., Phys Rev A 98, 063837 (2018)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.98.063837).
+We can do this by coupling filter cavities with different detunings to the main cavity and observe the photon number in these 'filters', see for example [K. Debnath et al., Phys Rev A 98, 063837 (2018)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.98.063837).

 The main goal of this example is to combine two indexed Hilbert spaces, where one will be scaled and the other evaluated.
-The model is basically the same as for the [superradiant laser](https://qojulia.github.io/QuantumCumulants.jl/stable/examples/superradiant_laser_indexed/) example, but with the additional filter cavity terms.
+The model is basically the same as for the [superradiant laser](https://qojulia.github.io/QuantumCumulants.jl/stable/examples/superradiant_laser_indexed/) example, but with the additional terms due to the filter cavities.
 The Hamiltonian of this system is

 ```math
 \begin{equation}